Frequently Asked Questions and Answers About Generators.

 Understanding Home Standby Generators:

-A Transfer Switch immediately senses when power is interrupted and transfers power generation to generator.
+A Transfer Switch immediately senses when power is interrupted and transfers power generation to the generator.
 It also senses when power is restored and transfers the load back to the utility source and signals the generator to shut down.
-The power generator is installed outdoors and linked directly to home’s permanent fuel supply.
+The power generator is installed outdoors and linked directly to the home’s permanent fuel supply.

-A residential standby generating system typically has three basic elements: a generator, a transfer switch and a service-entrance breaker.
+A residential standby generating system typically has three basic elements: a generator, a transfer switch and a service entrance breaker.

-Generator – Produces electricity for essential or selected systems like cooling, heating, refrigeration, security and lighting.
+Generator – Produces electricity for essential or selected systems like cooling, heating, refrigeration, security, and lighting.
 Your backup needs, simple or more extensive, determine the size and output of the unit.

 2- Transfer Switch